Residents for Responsible Government, Inc.

 About RRG

-RRG is an all-volunteer non-for-profit organization formed in 2002 in response to a 3-to-2 approval by Porter Town Board members to re-zone land for the commercial landfilling of PCBs and hazardous wastes imported from throughout the U.S., Puerto Rico and Canada.
+RRG is an all-volunteer not-for-profit organization formed in 2002 in response to a 3-to-2 approval by Porter Town Board members to re-zone land for the commercial landfilling of PCBs and hazardous wastes imported from throughout the U.S., Puerto Rico and Canada.
 RRG is dedicated to informing and empowering residents in the Towns of Porter and Lewiston and Niagara County, NY.

 Contact Us: